 “The answer’s pretty straightforward,” he says when asked why he decided to run for governor in 2018.
 “You can feel frustrated or disillusioned with our whole political process — there’s a lot at times to be cynical [about] the state of our state and our government— I choose to be part of the solution.
 I put myself out there because I think I can make a big difference.”

-Pitching himself as a business-minded outsider, Mitchell is the only Republican candidate for governor in Colorado who says he did not vote for President Donald Trump.
+Pitching himself as a business-minded outsider, Mitchell is the only high-profile Republican candidate for governor in Colorado who says he did not vote for President Donald Trump.
 Like Trump, though, he says since he’s using his own money on his bid he won’t be beholden to the kinds of special interests that are filling the campaign coffers of his GOP rivals.